How to create index directory java with GroupDocs.Search

 • Obtain a free trial or temporary license from here to explore full features.

-• For production use, consider purchasing a license through GroupDocs.
+• For production deployments, purchase a commercial license through GroupDocs.

 Basic Initialization and Setup